 The Mansion of Anton Mogart

 The Nádasdy Castle is a stunning manor house designed by the talented István Linzbauer and Alajos Hauszmann.
-Construction took place between 1873 and 1876, resulting in a breathtaking masterpiece that will leave you in awe.
+Construction occurred between 1873 and 1876, resulting in a breathtaking masterpiece that will leave you in awe.
 This incredible piece of history once belonged to the Nádasdy family.
 Now, it is owned by the Hungarian government and has been transformed into a fascinating museum.

 The Desert

-With its established infrastructure for filming, Jordan, specifically the Wadi Rum village, was the perfect choice for capturing the stunning desert landscapes seen in Moon Knight.
+With its established infrastructure for filming, Jordan, specifically the Wadi Rum village, was the perfect choice for capturing the stunning desert landscapes in Moon Knight.
 So, it is time to say goodbye to Hungary and hello to Jordan!

 The Storyline’s Major Locations